eddmann/eddmann.github.io/_posts/2021/2021-03-25-advent-of-code-2016-day-3-squares-with-three-sides.md

 ---
 layout: post
 title: 'Advent of Code 2016 - Day 3 - Squares With Three Sides'
-meta: 'Solving the Advent of Code 2016 Day 3 puzzle using Python'
+meta: 'Solving the Advent of Code 2016 Day 3 puzzle using Python.'
 tags: advent-of-code advent-of-code-2016 python
 ---

-On the third day of Advent of Code 2016 we are asked to work out how many valid triangles are present in a given listing.
+On the third day of Advent of Code 2016, we are asked to work out how many valid triangles are present in a given listing.

 <!--more-->